- 0% response rate

 2. No smoking!

 3. I spend some of the time naked at home when I feel like it.
+It’s not frequent, but it could happen.
+I can also avoid it if you find it too uncomfortable, but in such a case - please, let me know.
 You may do that as well or remain dressed.

 As you might have noticed, I have 2 negative references.

-The first one (written by Namitha) seems to come from a misunderstanding about my living style, and therefore I feel I need to phrase it thoroughly - when I write (both in my profile and in the replies to requests I approve) that I spend my time at home naked, it means - naked (well except for when it's cold).
+The first one (written by Namitha) seems to come from a misunderstanding about my living style, and therefore I feel I need to phrase it thoroughly - when I write (both in my profile and in the replies to requests I approve) that I spend some of my time at home naked, it means, well, naked.
 You, on the other hand, can do whatever you feel like - my roommate is dressed, and also most of the other guests you might meet here, so you shouldn't feel exceptional or anything.

 Why I’m on Couchsurfing